 “Put it before them briefly so they will read it, clearly so they will appreciate it, picturesquely so they will remember it and, above all, accurately so they will be guided by its light.” — Joseph Pulitzer

 In a skills-based class such as media writing, students hone their ability to craft insightful and accurate articles, while exercising news judgment and doing their utmost to serve their readers.
-When a student leaves my journalism classes, he or she is able to act independently in a newsroom.
-A goal of my classes is to help students gain the skills they need to help preserve the norms and values of the news media.
-If a student chooses not to seek employment in news media, he or she still leaves my journalism classes with a strong aptitude to write with clarity and precision.
+When students leave my journalism classes, they are able to act independently in a newsroom.
+A goal of my classes is to help students gain the skills they need to uphold the values of news media, while also challenging and reexamining existing power structures that minoritize or silence certain voices.
+If students choose not to seek employment in news media, they still leave my classes with a strong aptitude to write with clarity and precision.
 In all of my classes, students develop a greater appreciation and respect for the power of communication.

-As a facilitator I encourage in-depth discussion of the ideas and challenges we encounter in course materials.
+As a facilitator I encourage in-depth discussion of the ideas and issues we encounter in course materials.
 This discussion promotes students’ engagement while extending mutual respect between students.
-As a member of the field of journalism and communication, I work to cultivate a similar respect for both the producers and consumers of media by frequently using real world examples.
-I also work to incorporate elements of media law and ethics into my classes so that students may consider the rights of others, including the rights of the audience and journalistic sources.
+As a member of the field of communication, I work to cultivate a similar respect for both producers and consumers of media by frequently using real world examples.
+I also work to incorporate elements of media law and ethics into all my classes so that students may consider the rights of others, including their own rights as citizens and consumers.

-Students in my classroom should expect a well-prepared and dynamic instructor who is passionate about her field.
-Just as students have an obligation to be ready for class each day, so do I as a teacher.
-I believe an instructor must have a strong grasp of his or her discipline, and preparation is vital to maintaining an orderly and progressive classroom.
-Students have a right to know the expectations of the class through a grading breakdown that outlines their responsibilities, and rubrics that identify assignment expectations.
-As facilitator, it is my duty to fairly and accurately assess the students’ progress in understanding and applying what they learn in class.
-Also, I make myself accessible to those students who may need additional guidance.
+Students in my classroom can expect a well-prepared and dynamic instructor who is passionate about her field.
+Just as students have an obligation to be ready for class each day, so do I as an educator.
+I believe instructors must have a strong grasp of their discipline, and preparation is vital to maintaining an orderly and progressive classroom.
+Students have a right to know the expectations of the class through grading breakdowns and rubrics that identify assignment expectations.
+As facilitator, it is my duty to assess the students’ progress fairly and accurately.
+I make myself accessible to those students who may need additional guidance.
 Here too, students should feel comfortable in asking questions.
-This will give me the opportunity to direct students in need of help outside of my area of expertise to the appropriate resources.
+This gives me the opportunity to direct students in need of help outside of my area of expertise to the appropriate resources.

-As each student is an individual, it is crucial that I recognize his or her own abilities and limitations.
-With this recognition, I hope to foster in them the confidence and ability to excel in my classes and as future communication professionals and citizens.
+As all students are individuals, it is crucial that I recognize their own abilities and limitations and strive to create a classroom that is equitable and inclusive.
+With this recognition, I hope to foster in students the confidence and ability to excel in my classes and as future communication professionals and citizens.